FlowFuse/website/src/blog/2023/07/how-to-build-a-opc-client-dashboard-in-node-red.md

 ![expert-mode.png](./images/opc-ua-3/expert-mode.png)

-When the application is ran, an endpoint url will be displayed on the `status` tab, along with an indication that the server is currently running.
+When the application is run, an endpoint url will be displayed on the `status` tab, along with an indication that the server is currently running.

 ![opc-endpoint-url.png](./images/opc-ua-3/opc-endpoint-url.png)
  Copy the connection endpoint, but be warned that you will likely need to replace the computer name (in my case `DESKTOP-0K0483A`, with the actual IP address of the machine running the server.
 The IP address of the machine on my local network is `192.168.0.141`, which changes my UA TCP endpoint address to `opc.tcp://192.168.0.141:53530/OPCUA/SimulationServer`.